(A chapter of Akayama DanJay.)

 “Of course,” said Nemo.
 “You gave me thousands of books in every language.
 I studied them for centuries.
 Visitors from other nations taught me to pronounce the words, but I guessed their meanings long before then.
 Welcome to the Islands of Sheridan.”

 Nakayama almost cried.
 “Thank you, Virgil Blue.
 I can’t imagine the effort you’ve dedicated to understanding me.”

 “Anything.”
 Nemo bowed once more.
-“O venerable one, I devote my entirety to you.”
+“O venerable mother, I devote my entirety to you.”

 Nemo stowed his hands in his sleeves.
-“Anything.”
+“Anything, o venerable aunt.”

 Nakayama hesitated, but relinquished her command.
 “I want unruly worms safely stuck inside you.
 Some worms would avoid me out of fear, or greed, or ignorance, no matter how many eternities they have to reconsider, and these are aspects of life I cannot be without.
 It would be improper for me to collect these worms myself, so I need you to collect them for me.”

 “You must encompass them in the same way a widow carries her husband’s mind in hers,” said Nakayama.
 “When you join me at the end of the eternities, I’ll contain every corner of conscious thought.
 To help me reconstruct Earth’s population from dust, you must be the King of Dust.
 Any worms which would otherwise be annihilated, you must account for.
 Anihilato,” she dubbed him.

 Nemo nodded like he understood, but wasn’t sure he did.
 “I’ll consume those who would otherwise never know you,” he said.
 “I suppose, as the first man, it’s only right for me to soak up everything awful the world has to offer.
 But in doing so, I’ll surely become awful myself!”